queer-community-allies/queer-community-allies/projects/index.md

 ## Support GSAs

 Teens are amazing!
-We partner with local GSAs (gay straight alliances) to provide tangible and emotional support to club members and advisors.
+We partner with local GSAs (gay straight alliances/gender sexuality alliances...it's a social club for queer teens on campus!) to provide tangible and emotional support to club members and advisors.
 Reach out through our Contact page if you want to get involved!

 ## Educator Pins